-The Building and Construction Authority, a statutory board under the Ministry of National Development, is spearheading efforts to drive energy efficiency improvements in the building sector.
-There are regulatory requirements implemented, such as the building envelope thermal performance standard, which has been improvised since 1979 to ensure better energy efficiency performance in buildings.
+The Building and Construction Authority, a statutory board under the Ministry of National Development, spearheads efforts to drive energy efficiency improvements in the building sector.
+Regulatory requirements have been implemented, such as the building envelope thermal performance standard, which has been implemented since 1979 to ensure better energy efficiency performance in buildings.
 In recent years, energy-related regulations such as minimum energy efficiency for cooling equipment and natural ventilation for all residential buildings have been introduced.

 In 2008, BCA established the Building Control (Environmental Sustainability) Regulations.
 This regulation sets out the minimum environmental sustainability standard for new buildings and the administrative requirements, which was largely adopted from the criteria under the BCA Green Mark Scheme.
-In 2009, the Singapore Government mandated that all new and existing public sector buildings would be required to meet the Green Mark Platinum and Gold PLUS standards respectively by the year 2020.
+In 2009, the Singapore Government mandated that all new and existing public sector buildings would be required to meet the Green Mark Platinum and GoldPLUS standards respectively by the year 2020.